fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

 # Points to remember in history mode

-- In `WriterBatchRequest`, we pass a new optional field, `HistoryMode`, which indicates if the connector is in history mode or not.
-In this `HistoryMode` field, we pass the `deleted_column` column name, which we need to modify only if it is present in the destination.
+- In `WriterBatchRequest`, we pass a new boolean field, `history_mode`, which indicates if the connector is in history mode or not.
 - If the existing table is not empty, then, in the batch file, we also send a boolean column `_fivetran_earliest`.
 Suppose, in an `upsert`, we got multiple versions of the same record in a flush, then we set the `_fivetran_earliest` column value to `TRUE` for the record which have the earliest `_fivetran_start` and rest of the versions will have `_fivetran_earliest` as FALSE.
 - For each `replace`, `update` and `delete` batch file, DELETE the existing records in the destination table with `_fivetran_start` greater than or equal to  `_fivetran_start` of matcing records in batch file (refer to [Example 1](#example-1) and [Example 2](#example-2)).